ArchLars/archtutorial/README.md

 - zswap
 - EXT4 for `/` and `/home`
 - AMD CPU + NVIDIA GPU (4070 RTX, check your own card for which driver to use.
 For me it's `nvidia-open-dkms`)
-- Plymouth which is for loading screen, it's optional but I prefer it personally.

 modeset is set by default, and according to the wiki setting fbdev manually is now unnecessary so I will not set those.
 PLEASE check the wiki before install for anything.
 POST-INSTALL GUIDE IS SUPER OPINIONATED, FOLLOW BY OWN VOLITION.